Simple Possession Advocacy and Representation Program (SPAR)

 What kinds of costs are covered by the reimbursement grants?

-Per RCW 2.70.200, WA State OPD may reimburse grant recipients for eligible public defense expenses related to qualifying charges and qualifying cases.
+Per RCW 2.70.200, WA State OPD may reimburse grant recipients for eligible public defense expenses related to representation and consultation on qualifying charges and qualifying cases.
 Permissible use of funding includes reimbursement for attorney and support staff compensation for consultation and representation on qualifying cases (including some RALJ appeals), reimbursement for investigation costs on qualifying cases, reimbursement for expert services related to qualifying offenses, out-of-court interpreter services, and some training expenses as approved by WA State OPD.
 Additional expenses may be approved as eligible expenses on a case-by-case basis by WA State OPD.
 Jurisdictions will be responsible for any other expense

 What’s a qualifying case?